Senegal Presidential Candidate List Excludes Opposition Leader Sonko - UrduPoint

 According to the constitution, presidential candidates "must be exclusively of Senegalese nationality" and aged between 35 and 75 on election day.

-Wade, who was born in France to a Senegalese father and a mother of French origin, had presented documents showing he had renounced his French nationality.
+Wade, who was born in France to a Senegalese father and a mother of French origin, had presented documents showing he has renounced his French nationality.

 But the council rejected them, saying the decree confirming his loss of French nationality was "not retroactive" and his sworn declaration was "inexact" at the time of its filing.